-John Bapst has Registered Nurse Shyla Waring on staff, with regular office hours daily from 7:30 – 11:30.
-She is available at (207) 947-0313 ext.122.
-She may be reached via email at email@example.com or firstname.lastname@example.org.
+John Bapst has Registered Nurse Shyla Waring on staff, with regular office hours daily from 7:45 am – 12:30 pm and Rebecca Cowan, with regular hours from 11:00 am – 3:00 pm.
+They are available at (207) 947-0313 ext.122 and they may be reached via email at email@example.com, firstname.lastname@example.org, and email@example.com.
 Her office is on the second floor of John Bapst.

 As the health services expert, the school nurse serves as the health professional for the John Bapst school community.
 Some of the services provided include: illness and injury assessments and interventions, health assessments, vaccination clinics (such as flu shot clinics), training and Red Cross certification for first aid and CPR for students and faculty.